 Does getting a COVID-19 vaccine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Based on what is known about these and other vaccines, getting a COVID-19 vaccine is not expected to increase the chance of birth defects.
-Talk with your healthcare provider about the risks and benefits of getting the vaccine during pregnancy.

 Does getting a COVID-19 vaccine increase the chance of other pregnancy complications?